amosdudley/weblog/_posts/2021-6-28-Designing Pet Sports Equipment.md

 After adding straps, here's a view of the inside:
 ![lensform](https://i.imgur.com/wXOftjT.jpg)
-**Left:** design prototype 1, printed in Draft resin. **Right:** Finished piece, with EVA foam padding and resin inserts to hold replaceable lenses and ear protectors in place.
+**Left:** Design & fit prototype 1, printed in Draft resin. **Right:** Finished piece, with EVA foam padding and resin inserts to hold replaceable lenses and ear protectors in place.

 ## How did it go?